Gyantse: Landmarks

 Gyantse is notable for its restored Gyantse Dzong or fort, and its magnificent tiered Kumbum (literally: '100,000 images') of the Palcho Monastery, the largest chörten in Tibet.
 The Kumbum was commissioned by a Gyantse prince in 1427 and was an important centre of the Sakya school of Tibetan Buddhism.
 This religious structure contains 77 chapels in its six floors, and is illustrated with over 10,000 murals, many showing a strong Nepali influence, which have survived almost entirely intact.
 They are the last of its kind to be found in Tibet.
 Many of the restored clay statues are of less artistry than the destroyed originals - but they are still spectacular.

 The town was nearly destroyed by flooding in 1954.
 After rioting in 1959, local industries were dismantled and artisans fled while others were placed in workcamps.
 Some 400 monks and laypeople were imprisoned in the monastery.
 During the Cultural Revolution, the fort, the monastery and Kumbum were ransacked.
 Precious objects were destroyed or sent out of Tibet.
 The chorten was spared.

 The main building of the Pelkor Chode or Palcho Monastery and the Kumbum have been largely restored but the dzong or fort is still largely in ruins.
-There is an "Anti-British Imperialism Museum" there which gives the PRC version of the 1904 British invasion.
+During the 20th century, the Chinese government established the "Anti-British Imperialism Museum" in Gyantse, which exhibits the state narrative on the 1904 British expedition.
 The sculpture that forms the centerpiece of the museum are two "Tibetan" warriors, but they were based on photos taken by Lt.
 G. J. Davys in Chumbi Valley of non-Tibetans doing fake battles, and the armor were worn backwards.